 Throughout my career as a lawyer, I have been blessed with first of all working with Bob Miller who I believe was the best District Attorney Weld County has had.
 Secondly, I have been blessed to this date with excellent associates, paralegals and secretaries.
 Three of my associates have been former public defenders.
 Contrary to the popular belief, the public defenders are in my opinion very excellent lawyers with very few exceptions.
 The three associates I have had who were former public defenders have turned out to be exceptional attorneys and great friends.

-At this time my wife, Esy Ray manages my office and handles the interpreting for me, Vince Vigil is an associate who is as good as one can be and Valerie Moreno and Shelli Kelly are both progressing into being excellent paralegals.
+At this time my wife, Esy Ray manages my office and handles the interpreting for me and Valerie Moreno and Shelli Kelly are both progressing into being excellent paralegals.

 I find myself to be very fortunate to have an immediate family consisting of my wife (who manages my office and my home); and my daughter, Rebecca and her husband, Tyler together with my grandson Owen and one on the way; my daughter Jessica and her daughter Haylie; and my son Randy, his wife Marcela, his son Rylan and his daughter Keila.